NCAR/climate-primer-water/doc/ch3_baselines.rst

     |1 hr satellite estimated precip as of 1515 UTC 17 Apr 2009|

     Satellite-derived rainfall products perform best in the tropics and in the middle latitudes during the warm season.
-In other words it verifies best when the wind shear is relatively low and precipitation is dominated by convection.
-These are not the conditions in the radar-sparse western United States during the wintertime wet season.
+In other words, it verifies best when the wind shear is relatively low and precipitation is dominated by convection.
+These are not the conditions in the radar-sparse Western United States during the wintertime wet season.

-    This NOAA product known as the hydro-estimator applies a terrain factor to the precipitation estimate using 700 mb winds.
-This helps with resolving the spatial distribution of the precipitation.
+    This NOAA product, known as the hydro-estimator, applies a terrain factor to the precipitation estimate using 700 mb winds.
+This helps to resolve the spatial distribution of the precipitation.
 Other improvements to precipitation rates may be achieved by applying factors related to cloud, moisture, and stability characteristics.

     |24 hr satellite estimated precip as of 1200 UTC 5 Jan 2008|

     For satellite Hydro-Estimator rainfall products:
     http://www.star.nesdis.noaa.gov/smcd/emb/ff/HydroEst.php

     In addition to adjustments based on both measured and modeled environmental properties, there is increasing use of additional sensor capabilities such as microwave satellite sensing and lightning detection.
-Passive microwave observations allow detection of water and ice within the cloud for derivation of more accurate rainfall rates.
-However, because microwave sensing capabilities are specific to polar-orbiting satellites, the temporal frequency is much less than that of the hydro-estimator products based on geostationary satellites.
+Passive microwave observations allow detection of water and ice within the cloud to derive more accurate rainfall rates.
+However, because microwave-sensing capabilities are specific to polar-orbiting satellites, the temporal frequency is much less than that of the hydro-estimator products based on geostationary satellites.

-    The SCaMPR product, (which stands for Self-Calibrating Multivariate Precipitation Retrieval) is an example of combining the temporal resolution of geostationary satellites with the more accurate estimation of rainfall rates of polar orbiters, and previews the next generation of operational satellite-based precipitation estimation tools.
+    The Self-Calibrating Multivariate Precipitation Retrieval product, (SCaMPR) is an example of combining the temporal resolution of geostationary satellites with the more accurate estimation of rainfall rates of polar orbiters, and previews the next generation of operational satellite-based precipitation estimation tools.

     |SCaMPR 24 hr estimated precip at 1200 UTC 13 Apr 2009|